anegrin/GiUCAN/docs/index.md

 - `#define DISABLE_EXTERNAL_OSCILLATOR`: UCAN has and external 8Mhz oscillator, GiUCAN use it by default; you can disable it and use internal.
 - `#define GIUCAN_VERSION "foo"`: default is `dev` or `commit short hash` but you can provide your own like "foo"
 - `#define DISPLAY_INFO_CODE 0x09`: dashboard message icon, default is `0x08` (Center USB); values reference [here](https://github.com/anegrin/GiUCAN/blob/main/inc/config.h#L47-L49)
-- `#define VALUES_REFRESH_MS 1000`: how often to refresh values of the visible dashboard item in milliseconds, default is 0.333s
+- `#define DEFAULT_VALUES_REFRESH_MS 1000`: how often to refresh values of the visible dashboard item in milliseconds, default is 0.333s
 - `#define VALUES_TIMEOUT_MS 30000`: after how many milliseconds GiUCAN should stop refreshing items (as the car is off), default is 60s
 - `#define DASHBOARD_MESSAGE_MAX_LENGTH 18`: suggested value if you have 3.5 inches dashboard; **MUST BE MULTIPLE of 3**, values greater than 27 are not recommended; there are some considerations to make: GiUCAN is refreshing values twice per second and sending 3 chars to the dashboard every `DASHBOARD_FRAME_QUEUE_POLLING_INTERVAL_MS` milliseconds so a full message takes `DASHBOARD_FRAME_QUEUE_POLLING_INTERVAL_MS*DASHBOARD_MESSAGE_MAX_LENGTH/3` milliseconds to be rendered
 - `#define DASHBOARD_FRAME_QUEUE_POLLING_INTERVAL_MS 50`: messages are sent do dashboard in frames of 3 characters; this controls the pace, default is 29 milliseconds.